With its focus on intricate concepts such as threat detection and ethical hacking, one might naturally wonder: “Is cybersecurity hard to learn?”

 - Challenging work: The work of cyber professionals is also not helped by those they serve.
 Users may fall for threat tactics that seem simplistic in hindsight.
 As a result, cyber professionals have to stay on the watch for malicious external risks and inadvertent internal errors.

-While these work demands might seem a challenge, they’re no different than the everyday rigours of an exciting and engaging role.
-You also get to do fulfilling work, knowing you keep people’s sensitive information safe from malicious actors.
+While the work demands might seem challenging, they’re no different than the everyday rigors of an exciting and engaging role.
+You also get to do fulfilling work, knowing you’re keeping people’s sensitive information safe from malicious actors.
+My tip is to focus on one task at a time, one skill at a time, and enjoy the learning process.
+At least it won’t be dull.

 Cyber Security FAQs